xerris/chat-app-socket-io/README.md

 # How to Create a Chat App With Socket.io
-This repository contains an implementation of a real-time chat application built using Socket.io.
+This repository contains an implementation of a real-time chat application using Socket.io.

 # Setup